danieagle/adare-net/README.txt

   Main repository => https://github.com/danieagle/adare-net

-  All help, tests and pull requests Are Welcome!
+  All help, tests and pull requests Are Welcome, but the main need now
+    is testing in MSWindows (from Win10_22H2_x64), Linux and MACOSX for release the upcoming v.0.1.0

-  Volunteers Are Welcome :-) what you want do ?
+  Volunteers Are Welcome :-) you want do above ?
+Very Very Very Thanks!!

+For documentation, see Doc/adare_net.pdf

-For documentation, examples and how compile in your own projects, see example/ex.gpr and example/src/*.adb and src/*
+For examples and how compile in your own projects, see: adare_net/src/*.ad{s,b}
+  example/tcp1/ex.gpr and example/tcp1/*.adb
+  example/udp1/ex.gpr and example/udp1/*.adb

   Enjoy!!